-Furever Friends Rescue was started to answer one very simple question:
+Furever Friends Rescue was started to provide pet owners with an answer to one question:

 News & Updates

 Check our our new commercial!
 Dean, our amazing videographer and producer, worked with a

 group of volunteers, friends of the rescue, and previously adopted animals to put together

 a TV spot for the rescue.
 A slightly shorter version spot is running during prime time this

 month on Bravo.
 Dean, you did a fantastic job!